HeloworldPuni/demos/farcaster-cartel/TERMS.md

 - 📜 Blockchain transactions are final
 - 🎮 Play fair, have fun, trust no one

-**By using Farcaster Cartel, you acknowledge you have read, understood, and agree to these Terms of Service.**
+**By using Base Cartel, you acknowledge you have read, understood, and agree to these Terms of Service.**